You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 They traditionally announce the results of tests conducted in July and December in the last week of August and January of the following year.

 Examinees at each level receive a Score Report.
-Besides, the successful candidates receive a “Certificate of Proficiency.”
+The successful candidates also receive a “Certificate of Proficiency.”

 What is the validity of JLPT scores?

-As opposed to Spanish SIELE, Korean TOPIK, or French TCF Canada scores, JLPT scores never expire.
-So, once you pass, your score and certificate have validity for life.
+Unlike Spanish SIELE, Korean TOPIK, or French TCF Canada scores, JLPT scores never expire.
+So, once you pass, your score and certificate will be valid for life.

-Certain educational institutions and companies, however, have their own policies.
+Certain educational institutions and companies, however, have their policies.

 For example, some organizations only accept certifications from the past two to five years.
 In general, it does not matter when you take the test.

-There are many places across the globe where you can take the JLPT exam.
+There are many places globally where you can take the JLPT exam.

-Japan has 47 testing centers, while overseas test centers are located in 249 cities in 85 countries.
+Japan has 47 testing centers, while overseas test centers are located in 274 overseas centers in 94 countries.
 The number of candidates reached 1 million in 2017.

-Currently, India has 8 JLPT test centers – Bengaluru, Chennai, Kolkata, Mumbai, New Delhi, Pune, Santiniketan (West Bengal), and Salem (Tamil Nadu).
+India has 8 JLPT test centers: Bengaluru, Chennai, Kolkata, Mumbai, New Delhi, Pune, Santiniketan (West Bengal), and Karur (Tamil Nadu).

-There are several authorized testing centers in the United States.
-For example, Atlanta (GA), Los Angeles (CA), Chicago (IL), Washington, DC, Philadelphia (PA), Fayetteville (AR), Honolulu, HI, Honolulu, HI, etc.
+Several authorized testing centers are located in the United States, including Atlanta (GA), Los Angeles (CA), Chicago (IL), Washington, DC, Philadelphia (PA), Fayetteville (AR), Honolulu, HI, etc.

 You can view the entire list of the latest test centers in the USA on the AAJT website.